Last updated on December 6th, 2019 at 02:59 pm

 Whether your first step is browsing through a catalog of classes offered at your community college, picking up the phone to ask someone for help, or asking a friend about her Zumba class; that first step is critical.
 It sets your focus on the possibilities.
 It changes your thinking from just going with the flow, to looking for a place to step off the monotony train and change your life.

-Midlife Motivation Example #1: First Step Toward Health
+Big Dream Motivation Example #1: First Step Toward Exercise

 After experiencing the worst pain of my life, including childbirth, I wanted his assurance that this would never happen again, but he couldn’t offer that.
 Instead, he gave me daily living tips.
 If applied, I could keep my back as healthy as possible.